 Xalient’s Strategic People Advisor, Annie Davies adds:

 “Our Mentoring programme has been an integral part of the Development Plans and Career Roadmaps for Team Members for some years, yielding huge benefits for individuals and the Company.
-The fact that 80% of senior and management appointments in the Company have been from within the business, in the past 2 years, suggests it is working.
-However, there is more we can be doing and this is about to be enhanced and extended in 2022, through our Culture & Inclusion Programme, whereby Mentoring will be central to the support, wellbeing and career progression, through tailored, personal plans.”
+The fact that 80% of senior and management appointments in the Company have been from within the business in the past two years, suggests it is working.
+However, there is more we can do, and this is about to be enhanced and extended in 2023, through our Culture & Inclusion Programme, whereby Mentoring will be central to the support, well-being and career progression, through tailored, personal plans.”

 Global network services provider Xalient, today announced that it has been awarded the Aruba Silver Peak EMEA Partner of the Year FY21 award, presented at the FY21 Aruba EMEA Channel Partner Awards Ceremony.